HackerPoet/MarbleMarcher/README.md

   - custom map support
   - custom marble designs
   - cheat: no drag
-  - anaglyph/stereoscopic mode
+  - anaglyph/stereoscopic mode (easy to implement but how do we switch between them)
   - screenshot mode (temporarily higher resolution and AA)
   - native controller support (+deadzone)
   - in-game fractal editor, using sliders (currently using mousewheel scroll and numbers)

 ## Current Version
-Numerous fixes have been appied, along with adding easier MacOS compilation.
+Numerous fixes have been applied, along with adding easier MacOS compilation.

 ## System Dependencies
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
 * [SFML 2.5.0](https://www.sfml-dev.org)
 ### MacOS
-On macOS these can be conveniently installed using [Homebrew](https://brew.sh):
+On macOS these can be conveniently installed using [HomeBrew](https://brew.sh):

 `brew install eigen sfml`

 The version of SFML required is 2.5.1 or newer.
-Homebrew does not have this version yet so it must be [downloaded manually](https://www.sfml-dev.org/download/sfml/2.5.1/) and installed using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
+HomeBrew does not have this version yet so it must be [downloaded manually](https://www.sfml-dev.org/download/sfml/2.5.1/) and installed using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
 You must install the Frameworks option not the dylib option or the build script may fail.
 **It is very important that if you installed SFML with brew before realizing that you have to install it manually, that you remove the version of SFML that Brew installed using `brew remove sfml`.**

 Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used: